“Enter His gates with Thanksgiving and His courts with praise; give thanks to Him and praise His name.” Psalm 100:4

 I personally could not pull this off without taking the Wednesday off before.
 I worship those who can.
 Maybe you should give me YOUR tips!!
 But, seriously that is the day I don’t leave the house!
 I get all the tables set, all my platters and serving utensils out and organized, bake all my pies, do all my food prep and have it in baggies ready to go, do a last inventory of ingredients and beverages, make sure all my place cards are written out and correct, check ice supply and make sure beverages are in frig and beverage areas are set up, clean the bathrooms, replace linens if I am having overnight guests, vacuum, set up turkey roaster and have all non perishable ingredients out on counter, do just a general straightening up and then threaten my family with bodily harm if they even think of touching ANYTHING! 🙂 No, Really….

 Then there is the day of… if all goes well this will be stress free.
 I get up early and make a big pot of coffee, put on the cooking shows, (for some reason this calms me) and get started.
 I sometimes make an extra list if I have time of what I am cooking and in what order and I mark them off as I go.
 Just helps me along so I don’t get off track.
-Then when I get it all going I go get myself together and “beautified”… put on my second Thanksgiving apron, pour a glass of wine and get ready to get this party started!
+Then when I get it all going I go get myself together and “beautified”… fluff up my special Thanksgiving apron, (Which by the way, I wear the same apron every year, stains and all!!) and get ready to get this party started!
 You will always have guests who come earlier than dinnertime so I like to be pulled together as early as possible.

-Happy Thanksgiving to you all and I hope this helps you make YOUR “day of” a success! 🙂
+Happy Thanksgiving to you all and I hope this helps you make YOUR “day of” a special, blessed, success! 🙂

 Created with love by: